flipkart-incubator/hbase-orm/README.md

  * Customizability/Extensibility: Want to use HBase's native methods directly in some cases?
 You can do that.
 Want to customize serialization/deserialization for a given type or for a specific given class field?
 You can do that too.
 This library is very flexible.

 ## Limitations
-Being an *object mapper*, this library works for pre-defined columns only.
+Being an *object mapper*, this library works for predefined columns only.
 For example, this library doesn't provide ways to fetch:

   * columns matching a pattern or a regular expression
   * unmapped columns of a column family